HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The BRK instruction raises a debug breakpoint trap and enters the debug trap handler.
 The "info1" and "info2" field are passed to the debug subsystem.
+An execption is the BRK instruction with both info fields being zero.
+BRK 0, 0 is treated as a NOP instruction.

 #### Operation